 The spectroscope (upper diagram) is used to analyze light.
 Light from a telescope is passed through a fine vertical line in a plate (1).
 A lens (2) concentrates the rays onto a prism (3), which splits them into a spectrum.
 A second prism (4) is positioned so that the spectrum is widened even further after passing through it.
 The wide spectrum is then focused by a lens (5) onto a screen (6).
 The screen may be replaced by a recording apparatus; this instrument is called s spectrograph.
 The lower diagram shows a typical emission spectrum from various elements.
 The colored lines become dark when superimposed on the continuous spectrum giving Fraunhofer lines.

-A spectroscope is an instrument used for breaking down light, or other electromagnetic
+A spectroscope is an instrument used for splitting light, or other electromagnetic

 radiation, into its component wavelengths – a spectrum – for visual observation.
 Spectroscopes are used